 I don’t know why it hadn’t occurred to me to mix a ribbon of hummus into my deviled eggs until now!
 It adds such a yummy texture!
 In fact, these deviled eggs are dancing with both exciting textures AND flavors.

 I used pickle juice-soaked mustard caviar to give them a little extra pizzaz… even though it was already pretty zazzy.
+I just wanted to take them over the top.
+If you’d like to make some yourself, take a look at the incredibly simple mustard caviar recipe!

 Note: You’ll have more egg mixture than you’d usually need for 12 deviled eggs since half of the filling will be hummus, so fill your eggs liberally!